yogeshjoga/java-learning-code/README.md

 ```

-# How to convert the INT to ASCII Values
+# How to convert the INT to ASCII to Binary Code Values

 ```java
 		It is the the 8-bit code 0001000